fanpu/website/_summaries/2024-09-27-precise-zero-shot-dense-retrieval-without-relevance-labels.markdown

 ### Conclusions for Future Work

 Don't rule out using LLM-generated data as an intermediate step in a pipeline in creative ways!

+There's also a technique called reverse-HyDE, where synthetic content/metadata is generated for each of the documents to increase the chances that relevant queries will be close (embedding-wise) to it.